michiganaerospace/mathtools/README.md

 <a name="d_legendre"></a>
 ### ```legendre.d_legendre_basis(x, nb_bases)```

-Define the derivative of the Legendre polynomial basis on a specified domain.
+Computes the derivative of the Legendre polynomial basis on a specified domain.

 > ARGUMENTS
 >   - **```x — array_like```**: The domain over which we are defining the